 Rows

-- You can drag directly within the quadrant to reorder row fields.
+- Drag fields within the quadrant to reorder them.

 - Double-click a field to remove it from the quadrant.